pastorp3/MoviesCatalogue/README.md

 ## Getting Started

-This is a Movies Catalogue App where you can find some of the movies at the moment, also you can filet it by genre.
+This is a Movies Catalogue App where you can find some of the movies at the moment, also you can filter it by genre.

 To get a local copy up and running follow these simple example steps.